 Background on Princess Cruises

 Princess, owned by Carnival Corp., is a mass-market cruise line, but one that targets a somewhat more upscale clientele than Royal Caribbean (RCCL), Norwegian (NCL), or Carnival.
-Its closest direct competitors are Celebrity Cruises and Holland America Line, though it is a step down from Carnival Corp.’s other upscale offering, Cunard.
+Its closest direct competitors are Celebrity Cruises and Holland America Line.
 Princess’ target demographic falls somewhere between Carnival/NCL/RCCL and Celebrity/Holland America.
-I wouldn’t call Princess family unfriendly, but if you’re traveling with small children, NCL and Disney are definitey superior in that regard.
+I wouldn’t call Princess family unfriendly.
+But if you’re traveling with small children, NCL and Disney are definitey superior in that regard.
 As far as activities go, Princess is definitely more sedate than RCCL; you won’t find things like the artificial rock wall or surf simulator on board, though your standard shipboard goodies (multiple pools, hot tubs, fitness center, spa, sports deck, etc.) are available.

 The Ship, Embarkation, and Our Stateroom